 Alcoholism feels so hopeless and helpless.
 We are frequently asked by survivors and loved ones what they can do to help in the battle against addiction.
 The answer is simple.
 We need people to talk about alcoholism.
 We need people to SHOUT down the stigma.

-Programs like our SHOUT Sobriety are offered by others in the recovery community for $800 to over $1,000.
+Programs like our SHOUT Sobriety or our Echoes of Recovery are offered by others in the recovery community for $800 to over $1,000.
 That price puts the help out of reach of the people who need it the most.
-Please help us keep SHOUT Sobriety alive as a donation-based program through your generous monthly recurring donation or a one-time donation.
+Please help us keep SHOUT Sobriety and Echoes of Recovery alive as a donation-based program through your generous monthly recurring donation or a one-time donation.
 We are all in this together, and we can’t continue to fight the stigma and help people heal without your support.

 Matt Salis drank heavily for 25 years, and he spent his last decade before beginning his recovery as a high-functioning alcoholic.
 As the mother of their four children and spouse of an alcoholic, Sheri Salis has been recovering, too, since the start of Matt’s permanent sobriety at the beginning of 2017.
 Matt is an addiction and recovery writer and speaker.
 Read more about Sheri’s and Matt’s battles with alcohol addiction at SoberAndUnashamed.com.

 Sheri and Matt founded Stigma in 2019 after fifteen years of small business ownership in the retail food industry.
 The correlation between what they used to do and what they do now is much more direct than it may seem.
 Would you like to know more about what Stigma is and how it came to be?